-Today, I want to talk about how to deal with emotional, physical, and mental pain by reflecting on and practicing four essential virtues.
+Today, we discuss dealing with emotional, physical, and mental pain by reflecting on and practicing four essential virtues.

 Dealing With Pain

-Pain is discomfort that is caused by an injury or illness.
+Pain is discomfort caused by an injury or illness.
 Because of this discomfort, pain strips us of our ability to operate at peak efficiency.

 Most physical, mental, and emotional suffering is avoidable.
-Don’t jump from high places if you want to avoid breaking your leg; avoid over-stressing and lost sleep if you don’t desire headaches; avoid manipulative people and destructive ideas if you don’t want to be emotionally hurt.
+Don’t jump from high places if you don’t want to break your leg; avoid over-stressing and lost sleep if you don’t desire headaches; avoid manipulative people and destructive ideas if you don’t want to be emotionally hurt.

 However, there are pains we cannot avoid.
 There is pain involved in growing one’s willpower.
 There is pain involved in going to the dentist.
 Furthermore, there is pain involved in overcoming an adverse and painful childhood.

 Growth and maturity are attached to suffering, and we need to learn how to manage discomfort if we want to become individuals.
-By reflecting on the virtues of gratitude, courage, patience, and fortitude, we can understand how to overcome agony when we face it on our path to greatness.
+By reflecting on the virtues of gratitude, courage, patience, and fortitude, we can understand how to overcome agony when facing it on our path to greatness.

 How Does Gratitude Help You Conquer Pain?